abhi7991/localllm/README.md

 ![alt text](images/Running_Ollama2.jpg)

     - We can also run custom Llama3 models and prompt it to do different things
+    - The **myllama.modelfile** in this repo consists of the custom model.
     - Here is an example I tried out using the modelfile present in the repository
     - running the below code creates a new model